hyperledger/identus-docs/documentation/docs/quick-start.md

 docker compose up
 ```

-MEDIATOR ENDPOINT is then set to localhost:8080.
+MEDIATOR ENDPOINT is then set to http://localhost:8080.

-For more advanced documentation and configuration options can be found [here](https://github.com/input-output-hk/atala-prism-mediator).
+More advanced documentation and configuration options can be found [here](https://github.com/input-output-hk/atala-prism-mediator).

 Mediation runs automatically for you if you run the example application and the agent is started.
 Mediation is a process where we inform the mediator about how to reach our EdgeAgent and will expose protocols for holder in order to help him fetch messages, change routing, etc.